 - ¼ cup unsalted butter (melted)

-- ½ tsp vanilla extract (or vanilla paste)
+- ½ teaspoon vanilla extract (or vanilla paste)

-- ½ cup buttermilk (or regular milk mixed with ½ tsp lemon juice or vinegar)
+- ½ cup buttermilk (or regular milk mixed with ½ teaspoon lemon juice or vinegar)

 - 2 large eggs